 Luckily for us, though, Garan also caught a photo of one Perseid buzzing the ISS (pictured above).
 He tweeted the shot as last weekend's shower was just tapering off, and it has since been viewed more than 200,000 times on TwitPic and spread virally elsewhere.
 To see the uncropped, hi-res version, click here.

-And to compare Garan's photo with more traditional — but still impressive — shots of meteor showers, here are five more Perseid photos from the last three years:
+And to compare Garan's photo with more traditional — but still impressive — shots of meteor showers, here are a few other Perseid photos from recent years: